HoseinSadonasl/MiniGallery/CONTRIBUTING.md

 # Contributing to MiniGallery

 Thank you for your interest in contributing to MiniGallery!
-We appreciate your help in making this project better.
+I appreciate your help in making this project better.

 ## How to Contribute